Donders-Institute/bidscoin/README.md

  2. **A YAML file with the key-value mapping information, i.e. a bidsmap**.
 There are two ways to create such a [bidsmap](#the-bidsmap-files).

     The first is if you are a new user and are working from scratch.
-In this case you would start with the `bidstrainer.py` command-line tool (see the [BIDScoiner workflow](#bidscoiner-workflow) diagram and [the bidstrainer](#the-bidstrainer) section).
+In this case you would start with the `bidstrainer.py` command-line tool (see the [BIDScoiner workflow](#bidscoiner-workflow) diagram and [the bidstrainer](#running-the-bidstrainer) section).

-    If you have run the bidstrainer or, e.g. if you work in an institute where someone else (i.e. your MR physicist ;-)) has already performed the training procedure, you can use the training data to map all the files in your data-set with the `bidsmapper.py` command-line tool (see [the bidsmapper](#the-bidsmapper) section).
+    If you have run the bidstrainer or, e.g. if you work in an institute where someone else (i.e. your MR physicist ;-)) has already performed the training procedure, you can use the training data to map all the files in your data-set with the `bidsmapper.py` command-line tool (see [the bidsmapper](#running-the-bidsmapper) section).

     The output of the bidsmapper is the complete bidsmap that you can inspect to see if your raw data will be correctly mapped onto BIDS.
 If this is not the case you can go back to the training procedure and change or add new samples, and rerun the bidstrainer and bidsmapper until you have a suitable bidsmap.
 Alternatively, or in addition to, you can directly edit the bidsmap yourself (this requires more expert knowledge but can also be more powerful).

     <a name="bidscoiner-workflow">![BIDScoiner workflow](./docs/workflow.png)</a>
     *BIDScoiner workflow.
 Left: New users would start with the bidstrainer, which output can be fed into the bidsmapper to produce the bidsmap.yaml file.
 This file can (and should) be inspected and, in case of incorrect mappings, inform the user to add raw training samples and re-run the training procedure (dashed arrowlines).
 Right: Institute users could start with an institute provided bidsmap file (e.g. bidsmap_dccn.yaml) and directly use the bidsmapper.
 In case of incorrect mappings they could ask the institute for an updated bidsmap (dashed arrowline).*

-Having an organized raw data folder and a correct bidsmap, the actual data-set conversion to BIDS can now be performed fully automatically by simply running the `bidscoiner.py` command-line tool (see the [BIDScoiner workflow](#bidscoiner-workflow) diagram and [the bidscoiner](#the-bidscoiner) section).
+Having an organized raw data folder and a correct bidsmap, the actual data-set conversion to BIDS can now be performed fully automatically by simply running the `bidscoiner.py` command-line tool (see the [BIDScoiner workflow](#bidscoiner-workflow) diagram and [the bidscoiner](#running-the-bidscoiner) section).

 ## The BIDScoiner tools

-### The bidstrainer
+### Running the bidstrainer

     usage: bidstrainer.py [-h] bidsfolder [samplefolder] [bidsmap]